cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn getDataReady
    * @brief Get if a gesture is detected
-   * @return If the gesture is detected
+   * @return If a gesture is detected
    * @retval 1  Detected
    * @retval 0  Not detected
    */